VaHanzlik/a_dataset/README.md

 # Dataset Analysis

-This project analyzes Absa admission data to investigate the performance of a machine learning model and any potential discrimination in the admission process.
+This project analyzes admission data to investigate the performance of a machine learning model and any potential discrimination in the admission process.

 ## Data